apoorvaeternity/fab-libs/README.md

 C++
 ======
 1. [Caffe](https://github.com/BVLC/caffe) Convolutional Architecture for Fast Feature Embedding or Caffe is a deep learning framework written in C++.
 The features of this library include expressive architecture, extensible code, speed and large community which fosters active development in research and industry deployments.
-2. [TensorFlow] (https://www.tensorflow.org/lite/microcontrollers/library)TensorFlow is a popular open-source software library for machine learning.
+2. [Tensorflow] (https://www.tensorflow.org/lite/microcontrollers/library)TensorFlow is a popular open-source software library for machine learning.
 This library has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers and developers build and deploy ML-powered applications easily.